Fatal Games

 Fatal Games (originally known as The Killing Touch and also known as Olympic Nightmare) is a 1984 American slasher film written and directed by Michael Elliott and starring Sally Kirkland, Lynn Banashek, Sean Masterson, Michael O'Leary, Teal Roberts, and Spice Williams-Crosby.
-The film follows a mad slasher, wielding a javelin, killing off members of a high school gymnastics team.
+The film follows a masked slasher, wielding a javelin, killing off members of a high school gymnastics team.

-Fatal Games was released in 1984 and received negative reviews.
+Fatal Games was released in 1984 and received mostly mixed-to-negative reviews.
 The film shares many of its plot points with an earlier slasher film, Graduation Day (1981).